rstacruz/metalsmith-sense/readme.md

   * compile from modern templating languages. (handlebars, jade)
   * support for layout templates. (layouts/)
   * support for partials. (partials/)
-* JavaScript:
-  * a reasonable build/concat system.
-  * transpile using modern babel.
-  * compress in production.

 <br>